Russell-Alykov/Russell-Alykov/README.md

 **ABOUT_**<br/>
 Hello my name is Ruslan, I'm Data Analyst from 2022, ex System Admistrator (6 years of experience).<br/>
-Python-Jedi and Terminal-Wizard.<br/>
+Python-Jedi 🧘🏼‍♂️ and Terminal-Wizard 🧙🏻‍♂️ <br/>
-I enjoy to dive into the Data and find patterns.<br/>
+I enjoy to dive into the Data and find patterns 👨🏼‍💻 <br/>
-Also like solving tasks related to Statistics and A/B testing.<br/>
+Also like solving tasks related to Statistics and A/B testing 👨🏼‍🔬<br/>
 Wanna study all about Data Science (ML/DA/DE).<br/>
 It's an endless road, but I'll go as far as I can.<br/>
-God bless the Math and Semiconductors!
+God bless the Math and Semiconductors! 🖖🏻

 **MY REAL COMMERCIAL PROJECTS_2023_** <br/>
 (All data structure is anonymized)<br/>